rickellis/Arch-Linux-Install-Guide/README.md

     #   tzselect

-Now, use the timezone you just looked up to create a symbolic link to /etc/localtime:
+Now, use the timezone you just looked up to create a symbolic link to /etc/localtime. __Note:__ Be sure to change __America/Denver__ to your timezone.

     #   ln -s /usr/share/zoneinfo/America/Denver /etc/localtime